Stop living in your overdraft

 Look at your budget!

 Create a budget for your monthly outgoings, look at direct debits, standing orders, could you make a saving on your bills?
-Also look at non-essential spending, can you cut back on takeaways?
-Check out our budget help blog, full of top tips on how to create a budget and reduce your monthly spend.
+Also, look at non-essential spending, can you cut back on takeaways?
+Check out our budget help blog, full of top tips on how to create a budget and reduce your monthly spending.

 Work out how much you can repay.

 Now you know have a realistic budget, how much can you afford to repay on your overdraft?
 For example, if your overdraft is £1,000 and you can repay £50 per month, you want your closing balance to be -£950.
 Keeping track of reducing the overdraft is key, and when your overdraft is for example £-750, see if your bank will reduce it.
 That way you will not undo any of your hard work.
-It can be difficult to stick to this method, but you will quickly see a reduction in your overdraft by reducing your monthly spend each month.
+It can be difficult to stick to this method, but you will quickly see a reduction in your overdraft by reducing your monthly spending each month.

 If you are struggling to stop living in your overdraft by spending less each month.
 Changing your current account to a new bank account (without an overdraft) could be a solution.
 From the new bank account set up a standing order for an affordable repayment towards your overdraft and start reducing the balance.
 Check out our Engage Account for a brilliant ethical account without an overdraft!

 Don’t want to change your bank?